ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 # Exploring the shape of film

-I'm currently working on a film project that was shot on Ektachrome S16mm film and I have been trying ot figure out how to handle digital post production.
-The directors inital plan was create a single master release print cut from the original negative which could then be projected to get the full effect and look of a film shot on reversal film.
-However this quickly became inpracticle and it was decided we would do a complete scan of the film and do digital post production.
+I'm currently working on a film project that was shot on Ektachrome S16mm film and I have been trying to figure out how to handle digital post production.
+The directors inital plan was create a single master release print cut from the original negative which could then be projected to get the full effect and look of a film shot on reversal.
+However this quickly became impracticle and it was decided we would do a complete scan of the film and do digital post production.

 To the best of my knowledge there hasn't been a full feature film shot of